Two Trees of Valinor: Aftermath

-Because the Elves that first come to Valinor especially love Telperion, Yavanna takes a cutting from the tree and makes a second tree like it to stand in their city of Tirion.
+Because the Elves that first came to Valinor especially loved Telperion, Yavanna takes a cutting from the tree and makes a second tree like it to stand in their city of Tirion.
 This tree, named Galathilion, is identical to Telperion except that it does not emit light.
 It has many seedlings, one of which is named Celeborn, and grows on the isle of Tol Eressëa.

 In the Second Age, a seedling of Celeborn is brought as a gift to the Men who live on the island of Númenor.
 It is Nimloth, the White Tree of Númenor.
-When the dark lord Sauron takes control of the island, he makes king Ar-Pharazôn cut it down.
+When the Dark Lord Sauron takes control of the island, he makes King Ar-Pharazôn cut it down.
 The hero Isildur saves a single fruit of Nimloth, and plants seedlings in Middle-earth.

 During the rule of the Stewards of Gondor, the White Tree of Gondor, a descendant of Nimloth, stands dead in the citadel of Minas Tirith.
 On Aragorn's return as King at the end of the Third Age, he finds a seedling in the snow on the mountain behind the city, and brings it back to the citadel, where it flourishes.

 Tolkien never mentioned any tree made in the likeness of Laurelin, writing that "of Laurelin the Golden no likeness is left in Middle-Earth".
 In the First Age, however, the Elvish King Turgon of the city of Gondolin creates a non-living image of Laurelin, named Glingal, 'Hanging Flame', which stands in his court.

 Origins

 Medieval Trees of the Sun and the Moon

 The Tolkien scholar John Garth traces the mythology and symbolism of the Two Trees to the medieval Trees of the Sun and the Moon.
 Tolkien stated in an interview (Note: Garth states (in a footnote, no. 43) this was a radio interview with Denys Geroult, BBC, 1965.) that the Two Trees derived from them, "in the great Alexander stories" rather than from the World Tree Yggdrasil of Norse myth.
 Garth notes that the Wonders of the East, an Old English manuscript in the same Codex as Beowulf, tells that Alexander the Great travelled beyond India to Paradise, where he saw the two magical trees.
 They drip down a wonderful balsam, and have the power of speech.
 They tell Alexander that he will die in Babylon.
-Garth writes that Tolkien's trees emit light, not balsam; and instead of prophesying death, their own deaths bring Arda's era of immortality to an end.
+Garth writes that Tolkien's trees emit light, not balsam, and that, rather than prophesying death, their own deaths bring Arda's era of immortality to an end.